 We meet with every interested client and their spouses to answer questions, dispel myths, and get to know each other.
 We want to see if we will all make a good birth team.
 This is a partnership.
-Every first and third Tuesday evening we host a “Meet the Midwife” session.
-There is NO CHARGE for this event!
+We schedule an orientation for you to meet with a midwife to get your questions answered, and to be sure we make a good team.
+There is NO CHARGE for this!
 We want you to make an informed decision without money being an issue.

 Your Birthing Time (Labor)